-RECREATIONAL VEHICLES AND TOWING CAPACITY
+RECREATIONAL VEHICLES WEIGHTS CALCULATION AND TOWING CAPACITY

 Before leaving on an adventure with your RV, make sure it’s powerful enough to safely carry all of your precious cargo.
 Each vehicle has a different towing capacity so be sure to know your vehicle's capacity.
 You wouldn’t want any surprises along the way.

-Here are some resources that can help you determine the towing capacity of your vehicle.
+Trailer Life is a resource that can help you determine the towing capacity of your vehicle.
 It is recommended to consult a car dealership of the make of your vehicle to validate precisely the capacity of your vehicle.